jupyter-book/mystmd/packages/myst-cli/docs/reference.md

 ## MyST Build

-`myst build` is used to export pdf, tex, and docx artifacts from MyST files, as well as build MyST websites containing all content from MyST project(s).
+`myst build` is used to export pdf, tex, docx, and JATS xml artifacts from MyST files, as well as build MyST websites containing all content from MyST project(s).

 From within a [project](#myst-init) you may run this command with no arguments and it will perform all exports defined in the frontmatter of project files, as well as build the content for a site, if a `site` config is defined: